-Name: Da te: Warm-Up Answer the question below.
-Then, explain why your answer is the bes t one.
-Why can't a starch molecule enter a cell right after a person eats a model (check one) eal with starchy foods in it?
-Because a starch molecule only stays in the digestive syst into other systems. em and never leaves it to go ☐ Because a starch molecule is too large to fit into a cell and down into smaller glucose molecules in the digestive system.
-Because starch molecules first need to enter the respirator get into cells. ory system before they can Why is your answer the best one?
+Answer the question below.
+Then, explain why your answer is the best one.

+Why can't a starch molecule enter a cell right after a person eats a meal with starchy foods in it? (check one)

+Because a starch molecule only stays in the digestive system and never leaves it to go into other systems.

+Because a starch molecule is too large to fit into a cell and needs to first be broken down into smaller glucose molecules in the digestive system.

+Because starch molecules first need to enter the respiratory system before they can get into cells.

+Why is your answer the best one?